rizafahmi/dds-blog/README.md

 ## Conclusion

 We did a great job pulling it out together this simple flat file blogging engine.
-Now we realize how powerfull it is Elixir was.
 We built this engine just use two packages: `Cowboy` and `markdown`.
 How cool is that?!
 I know, I know, some portion of the code maybe a little be naive but we finish